 This section provides an overview of the variety of libraries and applications implementing the Records API (see the table below).
 In particular, pre-built applications are available for serving text-based data sources, database queries, and sensor data feeds.
 Application Container Images (ACIs) (CoreOS 2017a) of each have been packed for use with the rkt container engine (CoreOS 2017b).

-Available client and server applications and libraries for the Records API.
+Available Client and Server Applications and Libraries for the Records API